nikhil-dewangan/new1-demo/README.md

 # new1-demo
-This is demo for Git &amp; GitHub Class for new1-demo repository
+This is demo for Git &amp; GitHub Class for new1-demo repository.